Last updated: May 15th, 2022

-We happened to be there a special exhibit called Out of the Depths, the Blue Whale Story.
+We happened to be there during a special exhibit called “Out of the Depths, the Blue Whale Story”.
 This was incredibly interesting and beautiful and gave us insight into the world’s biggest mammal.
-We saw the real skeleton and a real heart, which is almost as a big as a smart car!
+We saw the real skeleton and an actual heart, which is almost as big as a smart car!
 If you’re interested in nature or history or art or almost anything else, this is the place to go.

-Tasty Tours (The Food Tour With a Sweet Twist)
+Tasty Tours Food Tour

-If you’re looking to try some interesting food while getting a taste of the culture, this is a great tour to take.
-I loved meeting the shop owners and learning their story.
+The food tour with a sweet twist.
+If you’re looking to try some interesting food while getting a taste for the culture, this is a great tour to take.
+I loved meeting the shop owners and learning their stories.
 In fact, that’s what makes this tour special.

 Bruce Bell Historical Walking Tour

 I really think historical walking tours are the best thing to do when you first arrive in a new city.
-They really help bring the city to life and that’s just what happened when we took a tour with Bruce Bell, a man well known for his incredible St. Lawrence Market tours.
+They really help bring the city to life and that’s what happened when we took a tour with Bruce Bell, a man well known for his incredible St. Lawrence Market tours.
 This is where Toronto got its start and it was so interesting to learn about the market and the surrounding area.
-Highly recommended!

 uFly Flight Simulator

 I’ve been wanting to try a flight simulator for quite some time and finally got the chance in Mississauga!
-Home to the only North America’s only 180-degree full HD screen to the fully motorized throttle quadrant of the 777-200LR in the country, this is one of the best public flight simulators in the world.
+Home to North America’s only 180-degree full HD screen to the fully motorized throttle quadrant of the 777-200LR in the country, this is one of the best public flight simulators in the world.

 Steam Whistle Brewery